dxw/playbook/_includes/sections/who-we-are.md

 dxw is an independent digital agency that works with the public and third sectors.

-Since 2008, we've worked in partnership with our clients to improve people's lives by designing, building, operating, and improving digital public services.
+Since 2008, we’ve worked in partnership with our clients to improve people’s lives by designing, building, operating, and improving digital public services.
 We support the public sector teams we work with to build their own digital capability and take an iterative user-centred approach to service design.

 The challenge facing the public sector today is a significant one.
-There's more pressure than ever to deliver online services quickly and save money.
+There’s more pressure than ever to deliver online services quickly and save money.
-It's a huge job and, in addition to talented in-house teams, the sector needs expert suppliers who share their values and understand how to work with them.
+It’s a huge job and, in addition to talented in-house teams, the sector needs expert suppliers who share their values and understand how to work with them.

-We want people's experience of public services to be positive and seamless.
+We want people’s experience of public services to be positive and seamless.
 That means creating great services that are accessible to everyone.
 Our approach is to add value early and often, rapidly researching, testing, learning, and delivering on time.
-Wherever we can, we work in the open, sharing our code, and what we've learned.
+Wherever we can, we work in the open, sharing our code, and what we’ve learned.

 Our aim is to help the public sector make the most of the opportunities digital offers to make services better for the people who depend on them.
 And, ultimately,